-After three weeks of instant coffee from a jar you found at the back of a cupboard, you’re undoubtedly yearning for something proper again, like you used to grab daily on that distant memory ‘the commute’.
+After too many months of instant coffee from a jar you found at the back of a cupboard, you’re undoubtedly yearning for something proper again, like you used to grab daily on that distant memory ‘the commute’.

 They refer to isolation driving you ‘stir crazy’, and presumably this is reference to the action of swilling a teaspoon round a mugful of dirty water quaintly called Nescafé.
 But no more, it’s time to get serious about your daily coffee and here are ten people who can help you… it’s a matter of life and decaff.